- Military Basics

 How can military families learn more about special education funding?

-Connect with Military OneSource to learn more about advocating for your child with special educational needs.
-Call 800-342-9647, or find OCONUS calling options here.
+Connect with Military OneSource special needs consultants to learn more about advocating for your child with special educational needs.
+Call 800-342-9647, schedule a live chat or find OCONUS calling options.